Cross-platform hardware benchmark of style-based quantum GANs for data augmentation on superconducting and trapped-ion

-An example of the method is given in Figure~\ref{fig:parallelization} for the case with $m=2$ and $N=3$, for our typical generation of $10^5$ samples, $k=100,000$.
-We have 2 repetitions of the base 3-qubit circuit, allowing for generating only $k/m=50,000$ samples to get the full set of $10^5$ samples.
-The total number of trainable parameters is the same as for the base circuit with 3 qubits, the base latent dimension is also the same (here $D_{lat}=5$) but the total latent dimension\footnote{The latent vector $\vec{r}$ has been promoted to a latent tensor $(r_{ij})$ for better readability, with $i$ being the index running over the number of repetitions of the base circuit while $j$ is the index running over the base latent dimension $D_{lat}$.} is $m\times D_{lat} = 10$, so that we really have a pair of actual samples generated for each time the circuit is run.
-In our experiment, we have used 16 repetitions on {\tt ibm{\_}torino} using 48 qubits and 8 repetitions on {\tt aria-1} using 24 qubits, so that we only generated $6250$ samples on {\tt ibm{\_}torino} and $12,500$ samples on {\tt aria-1} to obtain our full data-augmented sample set.
-We have used the maximum number of qubits available on {\tt aria-1} for our style-based qGAN experiment.
-It is in general expected that the higher the number of qubits is used, the smaller the number of samples from the quantum circuit is needed to generate the whole generated sample set, leading to a reduced time spent on the quantum device.
+An example is shown in Figure~\ref{fig:parallelization} for $m=2$ and $N=3$.
+For our default choice of $k=10^5$ target samples, two replicated blocks reduce the number of submitted runs to $k/m=50,000$.
+The number of trainable parameters remains that of the base three-qubit circuit, and the base latent dimension remains $D_{lat}=5$, while the total latent input size\footnote{The latent vector $\vec{r}$ has been promoted to a latent tensor $(r_{ij})$ for better readability, with $i$ being the index running over the number of replications and $j$ being the index over the base latent dimension $D_{lat}$.} becomes $m\times D_{lat} = 10$.
+In our experiments we have used 16 replications on \ibm, using 48 qubits, and eight replications on \ionq, using 24 qubits.
+For the same final sample count, $k=100,000$, it corresponds to 6,250 and 12,500 submitted runs, respectively.
+We have used the maximum number of qubits available on \ionq\ for our style-based qGAN experiment.
+It is in general expected that the higher the number of qubits used, the smaller the number of samples from the quantum circuit needed to generate the whole generated sample set, leading to a reduced time spent on the quantum device.